abpy/improved-sapling-tree-generator/README.md

 * Experimental 'split bias' for trunk splits to put more splits at top or bottom of tree
 * Split start height for longer trunk before splitting
 * Outward attraction to make branches point out from the center of the tree
+* added 'horizontal leaves' and 'leaf angle' to control how leaves are rotated

+######notes
+'leaf bend' seams to be broken and probably shouldn't be used, it may be removed soon